Volley (shoe)

-Volley, formerly known as Dunlop Volley is an Australian brand of athletic shoes manufactured by Brand Collective.
+Volley, formerly known as Dunlop Volley, is an Australian brand of athletic shoes manufactured by Brand Collective.

-Formerly, it was produced by Dunlop Sport (Australia), a sports equipment subsidiary of Pacific Brands, which separated the Volley brand into its Brand Collective which was sold to private equity firm Anchorage Capital Partners in November 2014.
+For many years, it was produced by Dunlop Sport (Australia), a sports equipment subsidiary of Pacific Brands.
+It separated the Volley brand into its Brand Collective, which was sold to Anchorage Capital Partners, a private equity firm, in November 2014.

 The shoe is constructed of cotton canvas with a thermoplastic rubber sole.
 It was introduced by Dunlop Australia in 1939, and has had only minor changes to its design since then.
 Originally plain white in colour with a vulcanised rubber sole, it evolved into the iconic green and gold stripe along the ankle and heel with a direct injection sole in the 1970s.
-Today, the standard design is white with a 3-stripe woven tape on the heel, while the green and gold stripe, and an all-black version, are also available.
+Today, the standard design is white with a 3-stripe woven tape on the heel, although the green and gold stripe, and an all-black version, are also available.